Active vs Passive: Present & Past Simple Exercises

 Can, Could, Able to Exercise

 Created on July 06, 2020 Can, Could, Able to Exercise Complete the gaps in the sentences with the following: can, could or be able to.Careful!
 More than one answer can be correct!
-1 / 36 __________ (able) reserve a table at the restaurant?
-You have been able to Have you been able to Did you able to 2 / 36 ...
+1 / 36 Have you spoken to Jane yet?
+No, her mobile must be switched off.
+I _______ to able to talk to her yet. haven't been able ...
 Read More

 Able to Exercise